 It’s an unfortunate turn of events that people just up and quit without notice.
-This leaves employers in a tight spot, scrambling to fill the position for which you were hired—even if it is not your fault!
+This leaves employers in a tight spot, scrambling to fill the position you were hired for—even if it is not your fault!

-When someone doesn’t show up at work one day with no intention of returning, they are classified as having abandoned their job on purpose.
+When someone doesn’t show up at work one day with no intention of returning, they are classified as having abandoned their job.
 It may be due to dissatisfaction or another opportunity where they could better utilize their talents.
 Either way, job abandonment can leave companies in dire straits as they quickly try to find replacements when employees don’t notify them beforehand.
-It is extremely stressful to fill a position when you haven’t had the chance to make a plan ahead of time!
+It is incredibly stressful to fill a position when you haven’t had the chance to make a plan ahead of time!

 Employers should develop a policy defining how many days of no-call/no-show will be considered job abandonment.
-No federal or state laws specify the number of days; however, in some states, case law might establish what time period is reasonable, and unemployment agencies may do the same as well.
-Three full business days have been deemed to provide enough time for employers to investigate absences while not putting organizations into positions where they hold jobs for people who won’t ever return.
+No federal or state laws specify the number of days; however, case law might establish what time is reasonable in some states, and unemployment agencies may do the same.
+Three full business days have provided enough time for employers to investigate absences while not putting organizations into positions where they hold jobs for people who won’t ever return.
 Keep in mind this timeframe varies by location.